tumainimosha/nginx/README.md

 For other domains, please contact the Web & Applications Team or BAS ICT to discuss your requirements, as there are NERC guidelines applicable to purchasing certificates.

+### Security headers

+This role includes additional options improving security in terms of how resources from this server can be used.
+See `templates/etc/nginx/conf.d/http/security.conf.j2` for more information.

+### Default character encoding

+This role includes additional options for setting `utf-8` as the default character encoding.

 ### Server Blocks (Virtual Hosts)